-Stockton is located in the middle of the abundance of California’s Central Valley.
+Stockton, California is located in the middle of the abundance of California’s Central Valley.

-To celebrate the agricultural richness of the region, the Stockton area offers numerous farmers’ markets that bring the farm to your table as soon as the produce is picked.
+To celebrate the agricultural richness of the region, the Stockton region offers numerous farmers’ markets that bring the farm to your table as soon as the produce is picked.
 Even better, many farmers’ markets are open year-round so that locals and visitors can get fresh food any time of the year.

-In addition to fresh fruits and vegetables, the market also offers Asian produce, products, fish and sweets.
-The amazing assortment of items landed the Downtown Stockton Asian Farmers' Market on Saveur magazine’s Top 100 in 2007.
+In addition to fresh fruits and vegetables, the market also offers Asian produce, products, seafood, and sweets.
+The amazing assortment of items landed this market on Saveur magazine’s Top 100 in 2007!

 This fairly new farmers’ market held Wednesdays May through October from 9am to 2pm in the Swenson parking lot, in conjunction with the Stockton Certified Farmers Market Association.
 The Farmers’ Market at Swenson is open rain or shine, and aims to keep Swenson Park Golf Course thriving with new visitors in the area.